roncampbell/IRE2017/Introduction to R.md

 > F-statistic: 0.1867 on 1 and 42 DF,  p-value: 0.6679

 There's a lot of detail here, but perhaps the most telling is the Adjusted R-squared value.
-R-squared is the ratio of explained variation (between Score and Payment in this case) and total variation.
+R-squared is the ratio of explained variation (between Score and Total_HAC_Score in this case) and total variation.
 It's always between 0 and 1.
 The very low R-squared tells us that the regression model explains almost none of the variance in the Score - Total_HAC_Score regression line.

 So there surprisingly isn't much of a relationship between hospital-acquired conditions and the 30-day mortality for heart attacks.
 But sometimes in journalism it pays to know right away which stories just are not there.